 If you’re building a culture of innovation, the answer might surprise you.
 Just 20% of your team need to be game changers.
 But that 20% cannot succeed on their own.
-The other 80% of your team should help make those ideas happen and deliver them effectively.
+The other 80% of your team should help make those game changing ideas happen and deliver them effectively.

-We once worked with an innovation lab in an insurance company that came up with great ideas for new products and services but nothing ever got moved forward.
+We once worked with an innovation lab in an insurance company that came up with great game changing ideas for new products and services but nothing ever got moved forward.
 Why?
 They didn’t have enough people on their team who could develop strategies and implement them.
 Those brilliant ideas went to waste.

 How do you stop that happening in your company?
 By building a culture of innovation which delivers.